AngelaYeung/FoodBoard/README.md

 ## Known bugs
 - [ ] board page is buggy on apple products
 - [ ] image uploaded from iphone cameras are rotated
+- [ ] certain .png types cannot be uploaded in the card form

 <a id="challenges"></a>
 ## Challenges we experienced as a group